bibhas2/jcal/README.md

 ### Day Long Event
 To create a day long event supply ``LocalDate`` to ``starts()`` and ``ends()``.
 Note: icalendar does not take a time zone reference for day long events.

-The following will create a two day long event for Nov 11, 2022 and Nov 12, 2022.
+The following will create a two day long event for:

+- Nov 2, 2022 and
+- Nov 3, 2022.

 ```java
 public void dayLongEvent() {